nclack/tictoc/README.md

 A high-resolution timer for Windows, OS X, and Linux.

-Timers are useful for profiling and optimizing code, but access typically require different non-portable calls to access msec or better precision.
-So, I wrapped these up and pu them behaind a consistent API.
+Performance timers are useful for profiling and optimizing code, but using one typically involves system specific calls.
+So, I wrapped these up and put them behind a simple API.

-## TODO

- - Linux timer

 ## Incorporating into your project

  - Either build and link against the static library.
  - Or just copy tictoc.[ch] to your project.
+ - On linux, you'll need to link against librt.

 ## Usage